-1 This has reference to another superstition of the times, that the arms left by warriors at home became bloody the instant their owners were killed abroad.
+^{+ 1}t was the opinion of the times, that the arms left by the heroes at hone, became bloody the very instant their owners were killed, though at ever so great a distance.

 The sons of green Selma came.
 They found Cuthóna cold.
 They raised a tomb over the heroes.
 She rests at the side of Conlath!
 Come not to my dreams, O Conlath!
 Thou hast received thy fame.
-Be thy voice far distant from my hall; thy sleep may descend at night.
-O that I could forget my friends: till my footsteps should cease to be seen! till I come among them with joy! and lay my aged limbs in the narrow house!
+Be thy voice far distant from my hall; that sleep may descend at night.
+O that I could forget my friends: till my foot-steps should cease to be seen! till I come among them with joy! and lay my aged limbs in the narrow house!